 Insurance agents and carriers don’t need to be experts to utilize APIs for policy quoting, as the technology is often integrated into InsurTech tools and other platforms.
 But it helps to understand that APIs connect information from one source to another, and insurers should consider ways they can leverage these connections for the benefit of themselves and their customers.

 Looking to leverage APIs for insurance policy quoting?
 We can help.
 Click the button below to learn more.

 As the insurance world continues to evolve, customers have increasingly come to expect digital services.
 Just as it’s easy to shop for household goods, look at real estate prices or compare banking interest rates all online, customers are starting to expect insurers to offer that same type of digital service.

 “[I]n the past few years, customer expectations and emerging competitors have demanded disruption, so insurers have been rolling into the future head-on,” notes ProgammableWeb, an API news website.

-In particular, insurers are using APIs to easily allow for online policy quoting.
+In particular, insurers are using APIs to easily allow for online policy quoting, improving the quoting process.
 Prospects can input a few pieces of data into an online form or tool, and APIs can allow for the exchange of this information with back-end systems needed to produce a policy quote.
 Doing so isn’t just a matter of keeping up with trends.
 Using APIs for digital insurance quoting provides benefits such as: